meh636/Group-Project-Phase-2/README.md

 # 🚀 NASA Photo of the Day

 Welcome to the **NASA Photo of the Day** web application!
 This project fetches and displays the NASA Astronomy Picture of the Day (APOD) based on the selected date.
-It's built using **Node.js**, **Express.js**, and integrates with the official NASA API.
+It's built using the **PERN** stack: **PostgreSQL, Express.js, React.js,** and **Node.js**., and integrates with the official NASA API.

 ---